Psychotherapy: What It Is, How It Works, and When It Can Help

 What is psychotherapy?

 Psychotherapy is a structured form of talking with a trained mental health professional.
-It helps people understand emotions, thoughts, behaviour, relationships and patterns, and find safer or more helpful ways forward.
+It can help people understand emotions, thoughts, behaviour, relationships, and repeating patterns, and find safer or more helpful ways forward.

 Is psychotherapy the same as counselling?

 The terms overlap.
-Counselling is often used for focused or immediate difficulties, while psychotherapy may also work with deeper, longer-standing patterns.
-The practical difference depends on training, approach and need.
+Counselling is often used for focused or immediate difficulties, while psychotherapy may also work with deeper or longer-standing patterns.
+In practice, the difference depends on training, approach, and need.

 Do I need a diagnosis to start psychotherapy?